Display to header level

 A planning committee is comprised entirely of members of the governing body.
 The MPC requires the engineer for the local government (or one appointed by the government) to serve as engineering advisor, and the solicitor (or one appointed by the government) to serve as legal advisor.

 Section 209.1 of the MPC lists the things planning agencies shall do at the request of governing bodies (e.g., prepare comprehensive plans) and things agencies may do at the request of governing bodies (e.g., administer subdivision and land development regulations).
-See the full list of powers and duties here.

-Often, the powers a governing body delegates to the planning agency depends on the size of the government unit and the planning agency.
+Often, the powers a governing body delegates to the planning agency depend on the size of the government unit and the planning agency.
 For example, large municipalities and counties with full-time planning agency staff often delegate approval authority for subdivision and land development applications to the planning agency, whereas small municipalities with all-volunteer planning commissions usually don’t delegate that authority.

 Community planning is an organized approach to thinking about the potential futures of a community.
 A comprehensive plan is an output of the planning effort, providing a blueprint for future growth and a guide to the governing body for shaping land use ordinances and making other land use decisions.